 • International Editorial Board, South African Law Journal

 • Decanal and Professorial Advisor, UNSW Law Journal

-Currently supervising six doctoral students writing theses on international commercial arbitration, commercial law, competition law, and international business law.
+Currently supervising seven doctoral students writing theses on international commercial arbitration, commercial law, competition law, and international business law.

-• Social Sciences and Humanities Research Council of Canada, various Grants and Fellowships
+• Social Sciences and Humanities Research Council of Canada (six grants and fellowships, 1978-2001)

 • University of New South Wales, President's Grant (two grants, 2006-2008)